Videos are playing a huge role in generating engagement, conversion rates, time on site, and sales. This is why you see them everywhere nowadays.

 Next, we have on our list is the landing page from Click Funnels, a sales funnel builder, that features the classic layout of having a playable video with just a little text to accompany it.

 On this landing page, we don’t see much breathing room since the video occupies most of the space.
-By adding a headline that makes you think, the team cleverly used that for their advantage.
-If you get people thinking, you’ll better your conversion rates a great deal.
+By adding a headline that makes you think, the team cleverly used that to their advantage.
+If you get people thinking, you’ll improve your conversion rates a great deal.

 Impact+ is an online learning platform that uses a beautiful video on its landing page to showcase its different expert-led sessions.

 Pepsi has got a lot of good things going for them, but they also have a catchy video landing page.
-Whenever you visit its homepage, you’ll be impressed by how it looks.
+Whenever you visit its homepage, how it looks’ll impressed you.

 Pepsi is no stranger to advertising and has been creating fun and effective video’s over its long history as a company.
 The soft drink brand offers some entertainment on their landing page with the help of a minute-long video that introduces their new flavor, and bright, playful colors that add energy to the overall experience.